“Spot, what are we going to do today?” asked Fawn.

 Fawn went up to the main house.
 Sometimes the Hansen children leave him a few cans of orange pop, there.
 After searching for almost half an hour, he could not find a single can anywhere.

 “Now that is strange,” said Fawn.
-“Ricky and Jenny know how much I like to drink orange pop.”
+“Ricky and Heather know how much I like to drink orange pop.”

 Fawn spotted a shady maple tree and decided that he would rest for a few minutes.
 He didn’t realize that he was as tired as he was.
 Within seconds he was fast asleep.
 Spot was in the barn.
 She had just finished making the potato salad that Fawn liked so much.